WrenKudra/the_office_app/ReadMe.md

 1. All users will be registered by either the admin or manager.
 Authentication will be handled with JSON Web Tokens (JWT) and password stored in the database will be hashed using bcrypt.

-2. "Helmet" Express middleware will be used to secure the Express backend to further tighten up security.
-See [https://www.npmjs.com/package/helmet](https://www.npmjs.com/package/helmet) for details.

-3. The Express application also users cors with a list of allowed origins to control access to the api.
+2. The Express application also users cors with a list of allowed origins to control access to the api.

 ### Reliability